lars-t-hansen/flatjs/SPEC.md

 ## SELF accessor macros

+Inside the method for a struct or class T, the identifier SELF acts as a keyword identifying the object pointer that is the target of the method.

+Within the method, a number of macros are tied to the syntax "SELF.", as follows.

-Inside the method for a struct or class T with a suite of accessor methods F1..Fn, there will be defined non-hygienic macros SELF.F1..SELF.Fk.
+If the type T has a suite of accessor methods F1..Fn, there will be macros SELF.F1..SELF.Fk.
 A reference to SELF.Fj(arg,...) is rewritten at translation time as a reference to T.Fj(SELF, arg, ...).

-In the special case of a field getter Fg, which takes only the SELF argument, the form of the macro invocation shall be SELF.Mg, that is, without the empty parameter list.
+In the special case of a field getter Fg, which takes only the SELF argument, the form of the macro invocation shall be SELF.Fj, that is, without the empty parameter list.
+This is rewritten as T.Fj(SELF).

-Note that at present, methods on self cannot be invoked using this syntax.
+If a macro invocation has the form SELF.Fj op expr, where op is one of the assignment operators =, +=, -=, &=, |=, and ^=, then the macro invocation is rewritten as T.operation_Fj(SELF, expr), where operation is "set", "add", "sub", "and", "or", and "xor", respectively.

+The plain assignment operator can be chained, eg, SELF.x=SELF.y=0, but not for SIMD field types (at present).

+Furthermore, if there exists a method Mg and the syntax that is being used is SELF.Mg(arg, ...) then this is rewritten as T.Mg(SELF,arg,...).

 ## Global macros